Marettimo: History

 The ancient name of the island was Hiera, part of the Greek name Hierà Nèsos (Ἱερά Νήσος), which means "Sacred Island" in Greek.
 Indeed, its Latin name used by Pliny was also "Sacra".
 The name Marettimo probably comes from the words mar (sea) and timo (thyme) due to the profusion of thyme on the island.
 However, it may stem from a local pronunciation of the word "maritimo".

 The island was an important observation point during Roman times, hence the Casa Romana, where it was easy to observe passing maritime traffic.
 The sea routes between Italy and North Africa and Italy and Spain (via Sardinia) would pass Marettimo.

 Abu Abd Allah Muhammad al-Idrisi (1099–1165 or 1166), the Moroccan Muslim geographer, cartographer, Egyptologist and traveller who lived in Sicily at the court of King Roger II, mentioned this island, naming it جزيرة مليطمة (jazīrat Malīṭma, "the island of Malitma") on page 583 of his book Nuzhat al-mushtaq fi ihtiraq ghal afaq, otherwise known as The Book of Roger, considered a geographic encyclopaedia of the medieval world.

 There is a well restored Byzantine-Norman church adjacent to the Casa Romana.
 There are several impressive grottos around the island's coast and innumerable spots for excellent swimming in pristine waters on the western coast accessible only by boat.

 Geography

 Marettimo is the second largest of the Aegadian Islands.
 The highest point is Montefalcone with a height of 686 m.
 The island has about 300 inhabitants in the winter and 700 in the summer (not including tourists), who mainly live from fishing, tourism and traditional handcrafts.
 Fishing is predominantly conducted in the summer months.

 Flora and fauna

 The island is home to about 500 plant species, many of them indigenous and very rare, among the most endangered being Bupleurum dianthifolium, Brassica macrocarpa, Scilla hughii and Thymus richardii subsp. nitidus; the last was chemically investigated.

 There is a sizeable population of donkeys and horses on the island.
-There are wild goats, rabbits, eagles, peregrine falcons and plenty of screeching gulls.
+There are wild goats, rabbits, eagles, peregrine falcons, and gulls.